Should someone who has had GBS or has CIDP get a flu or COVID vaccination?

 Seasonal flu & COVID19 vaccine

-In the document The national influenza immunisation programme 2020 to 2021 Public Health England states that ‘Previous GBS is not a contraindication to influenza vaccination.
-A UK study found that there was no association between GBS and influenza vaccines although there was a strong association between GBS and influenza-like illness.
+‘Previous GBS is not a contraindication to influenza vaccination.
+A UK study found no association between GBS and influenza vaccines although there was a strong association between GBS and influenza-like illness.
 A causal relationship between immunisation with influenza vaccine and GBS has not been established.’

 ‘The balance of epidemiological evidence is not sufficient to confirm that currently used influenza vaccines are causally associated with the development of GBS.
 As GBS also occurs naturally in the vaccinated population, and particularly because flu-like illness is a known risk factor for GBS, a number of cases are reported each year in temporal association with vaccination.
 This does not mean the vaccine was the cause.

-GAIN would also add that this is supported by independent research showing colds and flu-like illnesses to be known triggers for GBS.
-Because vaccines stimulate the immune system, theoretically this might exacerbate or lead to the appearance of an autoimmune disease, but it is not possible to identify those for whom a vaccine might act as a trigger, or why.
-The seasonal flu vaccination is considered to be a very low risk trigger, with approximately 1 case of GBS triggered per 1,000,000 vaccinations as opposed to 1 case of GBS per 60,000 cases of flu.
+GAIN adds that this is supported by independent research showing colds and flu-like illnesses are triggers for GBS.
+The seasonal flu vaccination is a very low risk trigger, with approximately 1 case of GBS triggered per 1,000,000 vaccinations compared with 1 case of GBS per 60,000 cases of flu1.

-On vaccinations in general, our Medical Advisory Board would offer the following advice:
+On vaccinations in general, our Medical Advisory Board advises:

 - DO have all vaccines that are ‘necessary’.
-This includes the flu vaccine (if you are in an at risk group), MMR, DTP, pneumovax, HIF etc., and will include COVID-19 vaccine when it becomes available.
-There is no population link to causation in any of these – there are monitoring programmes going on so a link would be picked up if it occurred; no links have been detected since the 1970s
+This includes the flu vaccine (if you are in an at risk group), MMR, DTP, pneumovax, HIF, COVID-19, etc. There are monitoring programmes ongoing so a link would be picked up if it occurred.
+No new links have been detected since the 1970s.

 Vaccines currently in use are amongst the safest medicines available.
-However, as with many things in life, there is no simple ‘yes or no’ answer, and each person must weigh up the risks associated with not having a vaccination, against the very small risk that might be associated with having it.
-Hopefully, this information will help you reach an informed decision.
+However, there is no simple ‘yes or no’ answer, and each person must weigh up the risks of not having a vaccination against the very small possible risk from having it.